bytebase/bytebase.com-old/content/docs/get-started/terraform.md

 - More to come

 <hint-block type="info">
 The Bytebase Provider itself is free to use.
-Some advanced resource operations require TEAM or ENTERPRISE plan.
+Some advanced resource operations require Pro or Enterprise Plan.

 </hint-block>

 ## Create service account